Much like everyone else, the Humboldt Bronco tragedy has weighed heavy on my mind.

 When you board for a road trip, ALL your fears, anxiety and stress leave.
 You are with your “brothers” away from the stress of life and competition, just playing cards, laughing, watching movies, telling stories and making memories…or in my case, learning to perform sleight of hand magic at the card table preparing for what would eventually become my career.

 I now make my living behind a microphone and most days behind the podium blend into one another…not this one though; it will forever stand alone in my mind.
 This one served a purpose far greater than anything I have ever been involved in.
-It was a chance to be a part of the healing process for so many…myself and my family included.
+It was a chance to be a part of the healing process for so many…my family and I included.
 The vigil felt so right for all the wrong reasons.

 This Christmas I bought my 10yr old son a book for us to share and read together at bedtime.
 It was “Nine Lessons I Learned from My Father” By Murray Howe – Gordie’s son.
 He and I struggled to find the right time to begin reading it and it sort of sat in his nightstand drawer collecting dust.